mstenius/t3pcl2pdf/README.md

 # t3pcl2pdf

-Convert **T3 Scientific Word Processor** PCL print output to searchable PDF.
+Convert **T3 Scientific Word Processor** PCL print output to PDF.

+Mårten Stenius - marten@stenius.org

-T3 (from the 1980s–90s) prints to an HP LaserJet II by first downloading its own bitmap soft fonts to the printer, then sending the document.
+**The T3 Scientific Word Processor** from the 1980s–90s could be set up to print to an HP LaserJet II printer.
+It did this by first downloading its own bitmap soft fonts to the printer, then sending the document.
 When running T3 in DOSBox with a virtual printer, this produces `.prt` files that `gpcl6` (Ghostscript's PCL interpreter) cannot handle correctly without those fonts — the result has wrong Swedish/special characters, garbled formula symbols, and oddly spread text.

-This tool reconstructs a self-contained PCL stream by prepending the T3 bitmap fonts, then converts it to a proper searchable PDF with correct layout and characters.
+This tool reconstructs a self-contained PCL stream by prepending the T3 bitmap fonts, then converts it to a PDF with layout and characters to reproduced to some extent.

+As such, the result is not a replica of the original printouts but at least a link in the chain to export documents in the archaic T3 format to something more accessible.

 ## Features

-- Correct rendering of Swedish characters (å, ä, ö and uppercase equivalents)
 - Correct formula/math symbols (S1 and Symbol fonts)
 - Removes T3's shadow-bold overprints so text is clean (not doubled/ghosted)
 - Output PDF is fully text-selectable and searchable
 - Supports T3's full Swedish extended font set (58 fonts)
+- Correct rendering of Swedish characters (å, ä, ö and uppercase equivalents)

 ## Prerequisites